mklimkovich/HardProcessingSimulator/README.md

 >docker-compose up --build -d

-Frontend is now available at http://localhost:4001.
+Frontend is now available at http://localhost:4002 (_proxy_ container).

 To stop and remove the containers, use: